narfman0/GDXWorld/README.md

 ### Polygon
 Polygon mode is the most basic type of mode.
 The user may create, edit, or delete polygons in this mode.
 From a clean level, start clicking on the void to start populating the world.
-While the void does not show live updates, note vertices are being added to a yet unknown polygon.
-After clicking a box-like polygon, explore the options.
+Note while clicking vertices are being added to a yet unknown polygon.
+While a polygon is being edited, it is a lighter color green, and after accepting the changes or editing a finished polygon, the polygon will be a lighter green.
+After finishing a polygon, either by creating a new polygon or by editing a pre-existing polygon, explore the options.

 Dynamic, Static, and Kinematic (as are other parameters) are Box2d specific attributes defining mobility.
-I feel they are self describing and shall thus cop out and link you to the official manual, which a swarm of brilliant folks likely put together for this express purpose: http://www.box2d.org/manual.html
+I feel they are self describing and shall thus cop out and link you to the official manual, which a swarm of brilliant folks likely put together for this expressed purpose: http://www.box2d.org/manual.html

 Take special note of the Name parameter, as you may use it to connect joints.
 Accepting the changes adds the polygon, deleting removes the polygon from the level, and cancel eradicates changes, bringing the user back to a clean state before the editor was brought up.

+A polygon is composed of a set of vertices and a center point around which these vertices orient.
+One may move a whole polygon by holding down the left shift key (while the edit window is NOT active), left clicking a vertex which is part of the polygon, and dragging to a new location.
+Note that while the vertex was selected, the center of the polygon will be moved (which is likely different from the specific vertex selected) and the whole polygon will then be shifted around the center (rather than the selected vertex).

+Alternatively, if the user wishes to move just one vertex in a polygon, first select the polygon by clicking one of its vertices, then hold left shift and left click the vertex to be moved, and drag it to its new desired location.
+When in polygon edit mode, with the polygon window up showing the many vertices in a windows, one may more easily shift certain vertices.

 ### Circle
 See Polygon above, but this time in circles